 A related undergraduate degree (first or second-class Honours) is desirable but not essential as the second semester of the full-time MSc is devoted to developing students dissertation within a criminal justice environment.
 We also encourage applicants with significant professional experience in the area of study.
 This course is ideal for those with an interest in pursuing a criminal justice career in policing, probation, prison work or simular.

 IELTS 6.5 (including 6.5 in academic writing) or equivalent

 Start date: September

 Teaching takes place: Daytime

-Work placement: The programme offers a work-based learning module for those students employed in a relevant professional sector for which they receive credit, and an internship opportunity for full-time students.
+Work Experience: The programme offers a work-based learning module for those students employed in a relevant professional sector for which they receive credit, and an internship opportunity for full-time students.
 All students complete a professionally focused extended research project.

 Course Tuition Fees and Additional Costs

 To find out what general costs are included or excluded in the course fees, such as textbooks and travel expenses, please click here

 For more information about the University of Winchester's terms and conditions click here.

 **Please note the fees are indicative and subject to the approval of the University of Winchester Board of Governors.